 Message from the Chairman of the Board

-It is a privilege to serve as the Chairman of the New Jersey Site Remediation Professional Licensing Board, now in its fifth year of operation.
+It is a privilege to serve as the Chairman of the New Jersey Site Remediation Professional Licensing Board, now in its sixth year of operation.
 Since its first meeting in November 2010, the Board has overseen the licensing of more than 600 Licensed Site Remediation Professionals (LSRPs).
 When the Site Remediation Reform Act (referred to as SRRA) was signed into law in May 2009, the New Jersey Department of Environmental Protection was managing a case load of 20,000 contaminated sites.
 Now, under the new paradigm where LSRPs are managing cleanups around the state, the number of contaminated sites in New Jersey has dropped to less than 14,000.
 The NJDEP continues to have authority over the cleanup process by requiring that remediating parties comply with applicable regulations, but the day-to-day management of cleanups is overseen by LSRPs.

 In light of the responsibility given to LSRPs under SRRA, the Board has worked tirelessly to ensure the integrity and professional standards of the LSRPs who manage these cleanups.
 These individuals must adhere to the highest standards to protect the environment and public health.
 Toward that end, the Board has created a robust licensing program and has established rigorous continuing education requirements to make sure that the license earned by the LSRP assures the public that they have met the professional standards for knowledge and skill in the areas of science, technology, regulation and ethics.